static-frame/static-frame/README.rst

 Faster Computation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Version 5 extends this performance to commonly used group-by, reduce, pivot, and join operations.
+Version 5 extends this performance to commonly used group-by, reduce, pivot, join and related operations.
 A single one-million-row fixture serves these examples:

 .. code-block:: python